prathmesh-ka-github/DripAnime/README.md

 [URL available.
 Click here to visit.](https://dripanime.onrender.com)

 ## TODOs:
-1. Add related products to product page.
+1. Add related products to the specific product page.
 1. Make an anime wise section just like apparel's section.
 1. Make an add to cart function and complete shopping cart page and wishlist page.
     - Quantity